arcus-smart-home/arcushubos/README.md

 # IRIS HubOS Build Instructions for OSS Redistribution

-The development environment for the IRIS HubOS is currently based on the Yocto 2.4.3 "Rocko" release.
+The development environment for the IRIS HubOS is currently based on the Yocto 2.7.2 "Warrior" release.
 The proprietary hardware is similar to that of the BeagleBone Black for our second generation Hub, and a custom NXP imx6DualLite design for the 3rd generation Hub.